corbinrobb/dev-desk-back/README.md

   category: STRING; // not required
   resolved: BOOLEAN; // defaults to false
   assigned_to: INTEGER; // defaults to 0
-  created_at: TIMESTAMP; // The
+  created_at: TIMESTAMP; // added by database
-  created_by: INTEGER; // references user id - the users id that created this ticket!
+  created_by: INTEGER; // required - id of user that created ticket }
-}
 ```